thestudentlife/thestudentlife/README.md

 Optional Configuration Items (Will Be Added Later)
 --------------------------------------------------

-- Install a copy of CKEditor and put it in workflow/static/ (if you want to use the CKEditor when editing articles)
 - Install Solr 4.10.2 and run it (if you want to test the search functionality)